FastNFT/FNFT/README.md

 * FNFT incorporates code from the C library [Kiss FFT](http://kissfft.sourceforge.net/).

+* FNFT contains code that has been ported from the Matlab library [GRPF](https://github.com/PioKow/GRPF/).

 ## References

 The algorithms in FNFT utilize ideas from the following references.
 More information can be found in the documentation of the individual routines.